 Why Ethics Are Important in Choosing a Lawyer

 A good criminal defense should be an advocate for you, your cause and your interests.
 A good criminal defense lawyer should be loyal to you and your interests.
 Where there is a conflict of interest between the lawyer and client, the lawyer has an ethical duty to favor the client’s interest over their own.
 Some situations where such a conflict can arise, are regulated by the profession and the courts.
-One area that there is a potential conflict of interest between a lawyer and client (or potential client) is over the questions: “Should a hire a lawyer?
+One area that there is a potential conflict of interest between a lawyer and client (or potential client) is over the questions: “Should I hire a lawyer?
 Why you as opposed to another criminal lawyer?
 What is an appropriate fee?”
-It is not normally possible or reasonable to quote a flat fee over the phone, without first meeting in person and reviewing the Complaint and other documentation, along with a deeper discussion of client goals for outcome, and the legal challenges to be overcome.
+It is difficult to quote a flat fee over the phone, without reviewing the Complaint and other documentation, along with a deeper discussion of client goals for outcome, and the legal challenges to be overcome.
 But, you should try to determine if the lawyer seems to place your interests ahead of their own.
 If they do, then they are more likely to be an ethical lawyer, who will be loyal to you, worthy of your trust and faith, in probably one of the most important ventures you’ve ever faced.